Southbank Centre: 1960s

 From 1962 to 1965, the Royal Festival Hall was extended towards the river and Waterloo station and refurbished.
 The London County Council (later, Greater London Council) decided in 1955 to build a second concert hall and an art gallery on the eastern part of the South Bank site previously occupied by a lead works and shot tower (and which had been earmarked as a site for the National Theatre).
 It was another 12 years before the Queen Elizabeth Hall and the linked Purcell Room opened to the public.
-Together, they were to be known as South Bank Concert Halls.
+Together, they were to be known as the South Bank Concert Halls.
 In 1968, the Hayward opened, under direct management of the Arts Council.
 The new buildings had their main entrances at first floor level and were integrated into an extensive elevated concrete walkway system linked to the Royal Festival Hall and the Shell Centre.
 This vertical separation of pedestrian and vehicle traffic proved unpopular due to the difficulty pedestrians had in navigating through the complex, and the dark and under-used spaces at ground level below the walkways.